Jordan Tunnicliffe: AFC Fylde

 In the summer of 2017, Tunnicliffe signed for National League side AFC Fylde.
 Tunnicliffe's debut for the club came on 5 August, as they drew 2–2 at home to Boreham Wood in the opening game of the season.
 Tunnicliffe scored his first goal of the season on 16 September 2017 with Fylde's second goal of a 2–2 draw with Eastleigh.

 Crawley Town

 On 11 July 2019, Tunnicliffe signed for League Two side Crawley Town in July 2019 on a two-year contract.
 On 3 August 2019, he made his first appearance for the Reds, playing the full 90 minutes away to Carlisle United.
 He scored his first goal for Crawley on 1 February 2020: the opening goal of a 3–1 League Two victory over Scunthorpe United.
 He made 45 appearances across the 2019–20 season and scored 1 goal.

 Tunnicliffe scored Crawley's final goal of a 3–0 FA Cup third round win over Premier League side Leeds United on 10 January 2021.
 He was named in the League Two Team of the Year for the 2020–21 season.

 Wrexham

 On 1 July 2022, it was announced that Tunnicliffe had signed for National League side Wrexham.
-By 24 August he has only made one substitutes appearance.
+By 24 August he had only made one substitutes appearance.
+He was released by Wrexham at the end of the 2023–24 season.

+Solihull Moors

+On 6 August 2024, Tunnicliffe signed for National League club Solihull Moors on a one-year deal.
+He was released at the end of the season.

+Kidderminster Harriers

+On 12 June 2025 Tunnicliffe re-signed for National League North club Kidderminster Harriers.